airbusgeo/geocube-ingester/docs/installation/local-install.md

     	tile-processor replication controller name (autoscaler) -ps-project string
-    	pubsub subscription project (gcp only/not required in local usage) -scihub-password string
+    	pubsub subscription project (gcp only/not required in local usage) -tls
-    	password to connect to the Scihub catalog service -scihub-username string
-    	username to connect to the Scihub catalog service -tls
     	enable TLS protocol (certificate and key must be /tls/tls.crt and /tls/tls.key)
 ```